temporalio/terraform-modules/README.md

 # Temporal terraform module

-Define modules to help users simplify Temporal Cloud Resource Deployment
+Define modules to help users simplify Temporal cloud resource deployment

 ## How to use